harman-kalair-mhra/AdaShip---Assignment-2/README.md

 # ADASHIP - Assignment 2

+By Harman Kalair

+Here is the link to access the Live version [Replit.](https://replit.com/join/yzdwxumd-harmankalair123)

 AdaShip is a clone of the classic ‘Battleship’ game – as a default, AdaShip is a two-player, turn based game of sea warfare.
 You and an opponent each place a number of ships on your own board, and you then alternate turns "firing" torpedoes at each other’s ships.
 The game is won when one player has destroyed/sunk all of the other player’s ships.

 # Table of Contents